IcazaG/Genome-resolved-metabolic-potential-of-colony-associated-bacteria/Bakta_batch/README.md

 The Bakta web API is a free, shared resource maintained for the research community.
 Please use this script conscientiously to avoid overloading the servers:

--Keep $BatchSize at a reasonable level (avoid launching very large batches at once).
+-  Keep $BatchSize at a reasonable level (avoid launching very large batches at once).
--Do not set $PollIntervalSeconds too low. frequent polling adds unnecessary load; 30–60 seconds is generally sufficient.
+-  Do not set $PollIntervalSeconds too low. frequent polling adds unnecessary load; 30–60 seconds is generally sufficient.
--Avoid running multiple instances of the script in parallel against the same API.
+-  Avoid running multiple instances of the script in parallel against the same API.
--Only (re)submit genomes that actually need annotation, and use the cleanup function (Invoke-BaktaDelete) to -remove finished jobs you no longer need.
+-  Only (re)submit genomes that actually need annotation, and use the cleanup function (Invoke-BaktaDelete) to -remove finished jobs you no longer need.
--If you plan to annotate very large numbers of genomes, consider running Bakta locally instead of via the web API.
+-  If you plan to annotate very large numbers of genomes, consider running Bakta locally instead of via the web API.

 ## Requirements

 -   PowerShell 5.1+ (Windows) or PowerShell Core (Linux/macOS)
 -   Internet access to communicate with the Bakta API
 -   Input files with extension `.fa` (nucleotide FASTA)
 -   No credentials required for basic API usage

 ## Configuration